 Thereafter my doctoral studies seemed insipid.
 I tried to enroll my professors in allowing me to study enlightenment for my dissertation but no one at the university, including the religious studies department, would hear of it.
-Religious studies said that the university regulations prevented them from studying such a subject.
+Religious studies said that the university’s constitution forebad them from studying such a subject.
 I was amazed.

 I felt confined by the academic paradigm, was glad to leave it, and have never looked back.
 Moreover, I’ve never allowed my research, since that day, to be subject to academic scrutiny to preserve my freedom to wander where I will.

-I spent almost twenty years trying to put that eight-second movie into words and, in fact, this book is the latest attempt.
+The next ten years were spent writing this book, trying to put that eight-second movie into words.
 And now it’s done.

-May your efforts to achieve the purpose of life and consummate God’s Plan for you be blessed with success.
-May you be filled with divine joy and love.
-May all God’s children be enlightened, fulfilled and reunited with God.
+May your efforts to achieve the purpose of life and consummate God’s Plan be blessed with success.
+May you be filled with divine joy and bliss.
+May all divine children be enlightened, fulfilled and reunited with God.